paketo-buildpacks/rfcs/accepted/0000-programming-style-guide.md

 amount that implicit biases about whose work is "high quality" come into play.

 {{Why are we doing this?
 What pain points does this resolve?
 What use cases does it support?
 What is the expected outcome?
 Use real, concrete examples to make your case!}}

 ## Detailed Explanation

 Explain the logistics of where the guide will be placed and referred to.
+Also talk about guiding principles for what's included in the guide.
 {{Describe the expected changes in detail.}}

 ## Rationale and Alternatives

 {{Discuss 2-3 different alternative solutions that were considered.
 This is required, even if it seems like a stretch.
 Then explain why this is the best choice out of available ones.}}

 ## Implementation